Vizzuality/eubon_butterflies/README.md

 }
 ```

-The count, per species is what should be displayed.
+The count, per species should be converted to percentages before display.
 A separate call needs to be made to Carto to retrieve the temperature from EuroLST over the same area.

-**EXAMPLE of this to be added...**
+**Futher EXAMPLE of this to be added...**

 ## 3. Recent butterfly observation Feed